Hoftag: Late Middle Ages

+Decline

 In the wake of the decline of the kingdom to its respective allodial estates at the end of the 14th century and the general weakness at the time of its count-kings (Grafenkönige), "kingless assemblies" (Königlose Tage) gained increasing importance.
 At these gatherings, the principal rulers in the empire held counsel.
 Only rarely were Hoftage now called.
 From these kingless assemblies emerged the legal institution of the Imperial Diet at the end of the 15th century.